ninjack-dev/hyprjump/README.md

 - [ ] Misc. options for generating bindings used by `init`
 - [ ] Allow chaining of initialization and daemonization
 - [ ] If the user uses single-letter tags for their own purposes, add an option for a prefix string for the tags set by `hyprjump`
+- [ ] Add Nix flake, allowing for installation with Nix
+- [ ] Add error messages for missing dependencies